Indecomposable continua as Higson coronae: Introduction

-We apply these characterizations to finitely generated groups.
-It is known that a finitely generated group $G$ has 0, 1, 2 or infinitely many ends, and the group structure is determined when it has two or infinitely many ends (cf. \cite{BH}, \cite{DK}, \cite{Geoghegan}).
+It is known that a finitely generated group $G$ has 0, 1, 2, or infinitely many ends, and the group structure is determined when it has two or infinitely many ends (cf. \cite{BH}, \cite{DK}, \cite{Geoghegan}).
 Also, the number of the ends of $G$ is zero if and only if $G$ is a finite group.
 In that sense, finitely generated groups having exactly one end are fascinating.
-We characterize a finitely generated group having exactly one end as a group whose Higson corona is a decomposable continuum (Theorem \ref{thm:4.3}).
-In contrast, in the case of a group having exactly two ends, we characterize it as a group whose Higson corona is a topological sum of two indecomposable continua, each of which is homeomorphic to $\nu \N$ (Theorem \ref{thm:4.5}).
+We characterize a finitely generated group having exactly one end as a group whose Higson corona is a decomposable continuum.
+In contrast, in the case of a group having exactly two ends, we characterize it as a group whose Higson corona is a topological sum of two indecomposable continua, each of which is homeomorphic to $\nu \N$.